 The tradition began in 2004, the Year of the Monkey, when Monkeyshine Project founder “Ms. Monkey” decided to sow beauty in Tacoma.
 Her small band of organizers hid glass orbs around Tacoma (called monkey balls) for residents to find and keep.
 Every year since, on or around Lunar New Year, the group hides a growing stash of treasures — glass orbs, pottery, and small pieces of art — in secret locations throughout the city, numbering 2,000 treasures in 2015.
-One contributor, known as Marbleman, tucks smooth, swirly glass marbles in hiding spots for seekers to find.
+Thousands of community members comb through parks and public spaces in search of the hidden treasure.

 Lyn got another friend of ours, Erin Watlington, hooked on searching too.
 “This is absolutely my favorite time of year,” Erin says.
 “I’m giddy with excitement.”